ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_install_ovhcloud_backint_agent/guide.en-gb.md

 2\.
 The TENANTDB has to be stopped to do the recovery.

-Ensure to stop your SAP system linked to this SAP HANA database before starting the recovery.
+Make sure to stop your SAP system linked to this SAP HANA database before starting the recovery.

 ![recover_tenant_02](images/recover_tenant/recover_tenant_02.png){.thumbnail}